 Lake Washington Technical Academy accepts students three times per year.
 Enrollment is limited and students must meet certain eligibility requirements.
 In addition, students must be at least 16 and not yet 21 by September 1 to be considered for admission as well as have completed both the 9th and the 10th grade.
 All interested students must first attend a High School Options (HOP) information session.

 HOP is an information session that lets you know more about our school and the programs we have available for high school students.
 Coming to a HOP session is a required first step for enrollment in our high school.
-HOP sessions are limited and you must register ahead of time by calling (425) 739-8107.
+HOP sessions are limited and you must register ahead of time online or by calling (425) 739-8107.

 Email your transcript to firstname.lastname@example.org.
 It does not have to be an official transcript, but it does have to include all your high school credits that you've earned so far.
 If you have been homeschooled, let us know that when you call to register for the HOP.

 It is best to bring a parent or guardian to the HOP.
 If you are accepted into the program, a parent or guardian must come to the registration appointment with you, even if you are 18 years old.

 After the HOP, you will schedule an appointment to take an assessment.
 We will also give you an essay question and information on resources to prepare for the assessment.
 Students must meet minimum assessment scores to indicate readiness for college classes.
 Formal College Assessment is required for enrollment into Lake Washington Technical Academy.
 Students who do not earn qualifying scores are not eligible to participate and may be referred to other programs within the college, the community or within their home school district.

 After your assessment, we will review your scores.
 If you meet minimum, qualifying scores, you will be given a second essay question and we will schedule a time for your interview.